 - Department of Political Science

 For more information about the admission procedures for a special research student, please contact Ms. Ellie Baras.

 + Faculty & Research

 As a student in the M.A. in Israel Studies program, you will have the opportunity to study with an experienced group of faculty who lead research in a wide range of disciplines, including political science, sociology, international relations, communications, and Middle East studies.
-Prof. Michal Frenkel, the head of the program, is a senior faculty member of the Department of Communication and Journalism.
+Prof. Paul Frosh, the head of the program, is a senior faculty member of the Department of Communication and Journalism.
 Prof. Frosh specializes in the aesthetics of visual and digital media, media and nationhood, consumer culture and media industries.
 Prof. Gideon Rahat, who researches electoral reform in Israel and is a senior fellow at the Israel Democracy Institute, and Prof. Noam Shoval, the provost of RIS and an expert in the spatial geography of ancient cities such as Jerusalem, Nazareth, and Acre, also teach courses in this program.

 Graduates of this program go on to pursue careers in foreign affairs, government administration, relevant NGOs, journalism, and academia.